-The Undecided designation allows eligible students who are unsure about their preferred major to enroll at NSC, take Core Curriculum courses, and explore academic options while retaining their classification as Degree-Seeking students.
+The Undecided designation allows eligible undergraduate students who are unsure about their preferred major to enroll at NSC, take Core Curriculum courses, and explore academic options while retaining their classification as Degree-Seeking students.

-All students are encouraged to declare a major as early as possible to increase their likelihood of successfully earning a degree in a timely fashion.
+All undergraduate students are encouraged to declare a major as early as possible to increase their likelihood of successfully earning a degree in a timely fashion.

 A. Undecided students must declare a major by the time they complete thirty (30) credits.
 An enrollment hold will be placed on the accounts of students who have more than thirty credits and have not chosen a major; students must meet with an academic advisor and either declare a major or convert to Non-Degree-Seeking status to have the hold lifted.

-B. Students with an undecided major will be eligible for financial aid during the time they are permitted to enroll as Degree-Seeking students.
+B. Students with an Undecided major will be eligible for financial aid during the time they are permitted to enroll as Degree-Seeking students.

 C. Transfer students admitted to Nevada State with thirty-one (31) or more accumulated credits cannot declare the Undecided designation.

 D. Only classes that fulfill a Core Curriculum requirement will be eligible for financial aid.
 Undecided students should meet with an academic advisor to discuss their planned coursework, how the classes may apply to specific major requirements, and the financial aid implications.

 E. Students in the Undecided designation cannot declare an academic minor.